-Cadillac Racing unveiled the all-new 2015 Cadillac ATS-V.R Coupe race car on Friday, November 14th at the Circuit of The America’s, with drivers Johnny O’Connell and Andy Pilgrim pulling the cover off their new race car.
+Cadillac Racing unveiled the 2015 Cadillac ATS-V.R Coupe race car on Friday, November 14th, 2014 at the Circuit of The America’s, with drivers Johnny O’Connell and Andy Pilgrim pulling the cover off their new race car.
 The reveal took place a week ahead of the 2014 Los Angeles International Auto Show, where Cadillac unveiled the all-new ATS-V lineup — the 2015 ATS-V Coupe and 2016 ATS-V Sedan.

 “The V-Series is the highest expression of Cadillac’s rising product substance,” said Johan de Nysschen, Cadillac president.
 “Elevating and expanding the V-Series is the next logical step in Cadillac’s growth, including this new race car developed in GT3-specification, enabling us to pursue racing on a more global scale.”